Antonio Sastre

 Antonio Sastre (27 April 1911 – 23 November 1987) was an Argentine footballer who played most of his career for Club Atlético Independiente and São Paulo of Brazil.
 He is one of the 24 players inducted into the Argentine Football Association Hall of Fame.
 Sastre was an all-round midfielder who could play well almost anywhere on the pitch due to his intelligence and versatility.

 Sastre is also known as one of the first true playmakers of the pre-war era as well as one of the best.
 Sastre won 11 titles at club level, and 2 international championships with the Argentina national team.

 Club career

 Sastre began his football career at Progresista, being traded to Independiente in 1931.
 With the coming of forwards Vicente de la Mata and Arsenio Erico, Independiente built a powerful formation that would win the 1938, 1939 league titles plus domestic cups Ibarguren, A. Escobar and international Copa Aldao twice.

 During his 12 seasons with the club he played 340 games, scoring 112 goals.
-In 1942 Sastre joined Brazilian side Sao Paulo which last title had been won in 1931.
-Playing for Sao Paulo, Sastre won three Paulista championships in 1943, 1945 and 1946.
+In 1942 Sastre joined Brazilian side São Paulo which last title had been won in 1931.
+Playing for São Paulo, Sastre won three Paulista championships in 1943, 1945 and 1946.

-“Cuando llegué a San Pablo –recordaba Sastre– no me pude adaptar rápido.
-La prensa decía que el equipo había comprado un bondi, que es como ellos le llaman a los tranvías viejos, a los fierros oxidados.
-Los primeros dos partidos los perdimos y se fue el técnico.
-Ahí vino Lloreca, y como yo no estaba acostumbrado a entrenar todos los días ni a concentrar antes de jugar, le fui a hablar y me dejó ir directamente los domingos a la cancha, antes del almuerzo.
-En el primer partido que jugamos con él, contra Portuguesa, ganamos 9–1 y yo metí seis goles”.

 Sastre returned to Argentina in 1947 when he helped Gimnasia y Esgrima de La Plata win the Segunda División championship and gain promotion to the first division that same year.